 About Me

-Welcome, and thanks for visiting my e-portfolio!
 I’m Jordan Beasley (she/her/hers) and I’m from Chicago, IL.
-I’m beyond proud to be a part of the Buckeye family, and as someone who loves both city life and nature, I look forward to exploring Ohio and all of the opportunities OSU has to offer!
-Some of my interests include lifting, music, traveling, cooking, hanging out with friends, and volunteering.
-I look forward to developing some of these interests in the future as I work towards creating a healthy and balanced lifestyle for myself as a young professional!
+I’m proud to be a part of the Buckeye family, and as someone who loves the juxtaposition of city life and being out in nature, I’ve enjoyed being in Columbus while exploring other green opportunities undergrad has to offer!
+Some of my interests include lifting, hair and makeup, traveling, hanging out with friends, and volunteering within various communities.

-Post-graduation, I hope to be involved in a career centered on animal conservation, cruelty investigation, or rehabilitation.
+Post-graduation, I hope to be involved in a career centered on wild animal conservation, cruelty investigation, or rehabilitation.
 The vision I have for my work looks like traveling from place to place and collaborating with diverse scholars and students working on the tangible issues affecting animals that also harm our planet and smaller communities.
 I want to create a world with more protected biodiversity and implement laws to restore habitats and the natural lifestyles of critically endangered species.
 My first work experience was in a work-study program at the accredited John G. Shedd Aquarium interpreting animal information for guests while learning how to formulate and conduct a behavioral research project.
 This was the “a-ha moment” that sparked my interest in ethology, animal conservation, and figuring out how we can worth with animals to benefit both the natural environment and overall happiness for all involved.

 Leave a Reply